kimsavinfo/OpenCV_iOS_RealTimeTriangleDetection/README.md

 ![test01](screenshots/test01.jpg)

 ## What are the key words ?
-For this project, I had to use :
+For this project, I had to :
 * put the image in grayscale
 * blur it
 * detect the edges and draw the contours and hull